lmns-solutions/arduino-interactive-lessons/advancedio/oled-libraries.md

 ## Return to OLED lesson

-Now, return to the [OLED lesson](oled.md) and work on wiring up your display!
+Now, return to the {% include tlink.html id='advancedio-oled' text='OLED lesson' %} and work on wiring up your display!